hxngillani/edge-platform/README.md

 make k8s-install
 ```

-After installation, copy the kubeconfig so your user can access the cluster:
+After installation, copy kubeconfig so your user can access the cluster:

 ```bash
 mkdir -p ~/.kube